FuriousYETI/Automatic-Time-Table-Generation-Hello-World-/README.md

   pip install pandas openpyxl

-- The other packages (datetime, random, collections, csv, json, os, traceback) are part of Python's standard library and don't need separate installation.
+- The other packages (datetime, random, csv, json, os, traceback) are part of Python's standard library and don't need separate installation.

 - Alternatively, if a requirements.txt file is provided, run: